 1 Credit.
 Students examine the interactions of body systems as they explore identity, power, movement, protection, and homeostasis.
 Exploring science in action, students build organs and tissues on a skeletal Maniken; use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.
-Prerequisite: Chemistry or Honors Chemistry.
+Prerequisite: Biology, Honors Biology, Chemistry or Honors Chemistry.

-Introduction to Biotechnology [MH01169] - Semester Daily
+Medical Interventions [MH01169] - Semester Daily